MaxPat931/dndwiki/Advancement.md

 #### `Advancement` Class

-All custom types should be a subclass of the abstract `Advancement` type.
+All custom types should subclass the abstract `Advancement` type.
 This class contains all of the base configuration of the advancement, details on its data structure, and methods for displaying it within the advancement list on items and performing changes to the actor when the advancement is applied.

 #### `AdvancementConfig` Class